call us now 08 89453799

 Anatomy of the Shoulder

 The shoulder joint is highly mobile, which is great for activities like throwing, lifting, reaching and swimming.
 However, this flexibility also increases its vulnerability to instability.
 The shoulder joint, or glenohumeral joint, consists of the humeral head (ball) and the glenoid (socket) of the shoulder blade.
-A network of muscles, ligaments, and
+A network of muscles, ligaments, and the labrum (a fibrocartilage ring surrounding the glenoid) provides support and stability.
+When these supporting structures are too lax or weakened, the humeral head can move excessively, leading to MDI.

 What is Multi-Directional Instability?